Service discovery

 Service discovery is the process of automatically detecting devices and services on a computer network.
-This reduces the need for manual configuration by users and administrators.
+It aims to reduce the manual configuration effort required from users and administrators.
 A service discovery protocol (SDP) is a network protocol that helps accomplish service discovery.
-Service discovery aims to reduce the configuration efforts required by users and administrators.

 Service discovery requires a common language to allow software agents to make use of one another's services without the need for continuous user intervention.

 Protocols

 There are many service discovery protocols, including: